 Medium Density Residential, 3-6 du/acre: This land use area includes residential areas that allow up to 6 dwelling units per acre of land density and intends to provide for a more suburban residential development pattern most typical for suburban residential communities and masterplan communities with single family lots ranging in size from 12,000 sq. ft or smaller lots.
 Medium Density Residential classified lands provide location for more of a suburban community with individual lots and provide nearby park amenities and are close to community facilities.
-Districts may include but are not limited to: SFR - Single-Family Residence, MHR - Mobile Home Residence, MFR - Multi-Family Residence, PAD - Planned Area Development, IC-R - Innovative Community-Residential, and IC-MU - Innovative Community-Mixed-Use.
+Districts may include but are not limited to: SFR - Single-Family Residence, MHR - Mobile Home Residence, MFR - Multi-Family Residence, PAD - Planned Area Development and IC-R - Innovative Community-Residential.

-Medium High Residential, 6+ du/acre: This land use provides areas for townhomes, condominiums and attached single family products, as well as apartments and mixed-use developments which may include a mix of small commercial and employment activities in close relationship to the residential uses.
-A full range of urban services and infrastructure is required, including an adequate street network. ex: condos, apartments, townhomes, cluster homes, etc. The medium-density residential uses are typically located at the intersection of collector and/ or arterial roads.
-Districts may include but are not limited to: SFR -Single-Family Residence, MFR - Multi-Family Residence, MUI - Mixed-Use/Infill Development, PAD - Planned Area Development, IC-R Innovative Community-Residential, and IC-MU Innovative Community-Mixed-Use.
+High Density Residential, 6+ du/acre: This land use provides areas for townhomes, condominiums and attached single family products, as well as apartments and mixed-use developments which may include a mix of small commercial and employment activities in close relationship to the residential uses.
+A full range of urban services and infrastructure is required, including an adequate street network. ex: condos, apartments, townhomes, cluster homes, etc. The high-density residential uses are typically located at the intersection of collector and/ or arterial roads.
+Districts may include but are not limited to: SFR -Single-Family Residence, MFR - Multi-Family Residence, MUI - Mixed-Use/Infill Development, PAD - Planned Area Development and IC-R Innovative Community-Residential.